 In addition to gaining valuable private practice experience at the Oral Health Center, rotations are also completed in the following areas to create a broader spectrum of experiences and enhance the education of the resident:

-- Anesthesiology: a one-month rotation at the modern Ambulatory Surgery Center of Loyola University Hospital.
+- Anesthesiology: a two-week rotation at the modern Ambulatory Surgery Center of Loyola University Hospital.
 During this rotation, residents attend weekly lectures with anesthesia residents.
 Residents shadow anesthesiology residents to observe and actively participate in general anesthesia for patients undergoing surgery.
 Residents gain experience in starting intravenous lines (IV), placing laryngeal mask airways (LMAs), and intubating patients.

 - Emergency Medicine: a two-week rotation at Loyola University Hospital Emergency Room.
 Residents see Emergency Room patients, take histories and perform physical examinations, write ER notes, and suture lacerations.
 Working with the ER team, residents treat all levels of patients including trauma care.